jallen358/dbt-airflow-snowflake-dag/README.md

 You should also be able to access your Postgres Database at 'localhost:5432/postgres'.

-Then, add the 'data_pipeline' file to your dags folder and copy the dbt_dag.py contents.
+Then, add the 'data_pipeline' folder to your dags folder and copy the dbt_dag.py and requirements.txt contents.
 At this point, you should see the dag populate in Airflow.
 Be patient as it may take a few minutes

 ### Resources I used: